 In 2002, I became a program manager for Rice University’s Center for Excellence and Equity in Education.
 Our primary goal was to create programs to encourage high school and middle school girls to develop an interest in computer science (a field that is very heavily weighted toward guys).
 The programs were successful but the grant money for the programs eventually ran out, so I retired in 2009.

 I now have one published novel, The Jagged Man (2015), and one published non-fiction book, Aggravated: The True Story of How a Series of Lies Sent an Innocent Man to Prison (2020).
 More info about both of them can be found on this site’s blog, and at the Purchase tab on the menu above.
 The next books to be published will be a novel series, If a Butterfly: Books One and Two.
-They should see the light of day in early summer 2021.
+They should see the light of day sometime in September 2021.

 I also have other projects underway.

 Murder Between Friends is a mystery/thriller.
 A murdered man was so bad that the best anyone in his small town could say of him was “Good riddance.”
 That attitude made it hard for the reporter covering the story, but the dead man’s widow also used to be the reporter’s girlfriend, which added another layer of difficulty to his job.